Service Depot: Bypassing the SafeDisc block

 All currently supported Windows operating systems have the SafeDisc copy protection drivers disabled due to the fact that it is no longer developed and Microsoft claims to have security holes.
 Many retail versions of games, particularly from the late 1990s and early 2000s, are unable to run without this driver enabled.
 Players are left with three options: purchase digital releases of their games (if individual games even have them), seek out no-disc cracks (which is legally dubious and often risky), or find a workaround to re-enable the SafeDisc driver.

 Among the affected games are the retail versions of following Command & Conquer titles: Tiberian Sun, Firestorm, Red Alert 2, Yuri’s Revenge, Renegade, Generals, and Zero Hour.
-The First Decade and The Ultimate Collection releases of these titles, as well as freeware distributions of Tiberian Sun and Firestorm are not affected by this.
+Also affected are Emperor: Battle for Dune, as well as all games in The Battle for Middle-earth series.

 Re-enabling SafeDisc on Windows Vista / 7 / 8 / 8.1